-The 'Lite' version of Majestic costs $50 (£39.99) per month and incorporates useful features such as a bulk backlink checker, a record of referring domains, IP's and subnets as well as Majestic's integrated 'Site Explorer'.
+The 'Lite' version of Majestic incorporates useful features such as a bulk backlink checker, a record of referring domains, IP's and subnets as well as Majestic's integrated 'Site Explorer'.
 This feature which is designed to give you an overview of your online store has received some negative comments due to looking a little dated.
 Majestic also has no Google Analytics integration.

 Best free SEO tools

 Although we've highlighted the best paid-for SEO tools out there, a number of websites offer more limited tools that are free to use.
-Here we'll look at the free options.
+Here we'll look at the best free SEO tools available.

 You can even report spam and request reconsideration if your site has incurred a penalty.
 Plus, if you don't refer to their Webmaster Guidelines now and again, well, you've only yourself to blame if you go wrong.
 Search Console is constantly updated, and new features are on the way, such as new URL inspection tool or the new sitemaps report.

 Help is available via the Webmasters Help Community, a place for webmaster's to connect and share troubleshooting and performance tips.
 Since the end of 2020, Google migrated its disavow link tool to Search Console and has also updated its Outdated Content tool.